 There’s lots of ways to get in touch with us.
 If you’d like one of the Support Workers to contact you, the best way for them to do this is if you tell us how using our online form.
 Click the button below and we’ll ask you a few questions.
 It doesn’t take very long.

 If you want to speak to us instead, you can call us on 0300 302 3670 or our free-phone number 0800 133 7032.

 You can text us on 07520645700 with your name and a message about what you want us to help you with.
 If you text us, please tell us that you want to the YVSG team and someone will reply as soon as they can.

 Who else could I speak to?

 There are lots of people who can help.
-If you don’t want to speak to Gary, or your parent, carer, guardian, teacher or anyone else you know, Childline can help.
+If you don’t want to speak to our team, or your parent, carer, guardian, teacher or anyone else you know, Childline can help.
 They help people 18 years old and younger and you can contact them on their website, by email, through their message boards or by calling them.